Information from APA on COVID-19 and its impact on professional practice.

 - Provider well-being in a pandemic (PDF, 493KB)

-- COVID-19: When is it OK to resume in-person services?
+- COVID-19: When is it OK to provide more in-person services?

 - Answers to practicing psychologists’ latest questions about providing telehealth services